Print

 LUNG APEX check for symmetry.
 Not uncommon to detect unsuspected mass, cavity, scar, pneumothorax, clavicular trauma or infection, sternoclavicular abnormality, rib fracture or metastasis, aneurysm—any of which can produce ‘neck pain’.
 If anything seen/suspected check for older images (C spine, chest, CT) or information in clinicians’ notes (eg, “Pt reports treated for TB 1995”, “Pt states told had 'small scar in lung' elsewhere”), report if relevant: “incompletely seen 6 mm tissue radiodensity superimposing medial L clavicle, cannot r/o in lung.
 Hx of breast carcinoma surgery 3 yrs ago, no comparison images.
 If available elsewhere request comparison, otherwise advise CT” or ‘4 mm irregular at least partially calcified radiodensity L lung apex, without change from radiograph 9/24/2010 and by CT 9/30/10, granuloma.”

 ODONTOID VIEW open-mouth to frame C1-C2 between maxilla, mandible, and occiput.
-Tech will try 2ce but if unable to get, ‘cannot clear C1-C2 , CT advised if clinically indicated.’
+Tech will try 2ce but if unable to get, ‘limited odontoid view with 2 attempts”; CT may be advised if clinically indicated.

 ODONTOID PEG upright, intact, no transverse line suggesting fracture.
-Apparent fragment at tip: check lateral, current hx (acute trauma?
-Vs. 6 months’ vague neck pain) old images, check Normal Variants (hypoplasis, os odontoidum).
+Apparent fragment at tip: check lateral, current hx (acute trauma Vs. 6 months’ vague neck pain) old images, check Normal Variants (hypoplasia, os odontoidum).
 Transverse line base of peg: Type II odontoid fractures are the most common—and lethal—of 3 types.
-R/o but do not assume Mach line (pseudofracture).
+Consider but do not assume Mach line (‘pseudofracture’ from superimposition artifact).

 LATERAL MASSES of C1 appears trapezoidal, centered around peg.